Skip to main content

 What role do life expectancy tables play in calculating future damages?

 Life expectancy tables establish how long the plaintiff is expected to live, which determines the duration over which future damages are calculated.
 Longer life expectancy means more years of future medical costs, lost earnings, and pain and suffering.
-Standard actuarial tables are the starting point, but in catastrophic injury cases, the plaintiff's specific injuries may reduce their life expectancy, which the defense will argue.
+NC Gen. Stat.
+Section 8-46 makes the NC statutory mortality tables admissible as evidence of life expectancy, providing the legally recognized baseline for these calculations.

 What is an economist expert witness and why are they needed?